1881 Colorado state capital referendum: Reactions

 Denver was widely accused of buying votes, and bribing newspaper editors to back it for the state capital.

 The Colorado Springs Gazette decried the "terrible political contest in which fraud, corruption and dishonor played so important a part."

 The editor of the Salida Mountain Mail congratulated Denver on its victory, and noted that Denver was a beautiful city that deserved the capital.
 The editor confessed that the campaign for Salida was just a publicity stunt to bring the town to public attention, and that it had succeeded.
 He wrote that although Denver had spent "thousands of dollars, perhaps hundreds of thousands" bribing newspaper editors and hiring "bummers" to vote for Denver, the money had performed a public service by supporting newspapers and indigent citizens across the state.

 The Pueblo Chieftain decided that the town was better off without the capital:

 We may have missed the state capital, but we have also missed the corrupting influences of a legislative lobby and our wives and our tender maidens will not be exposed to the insidious wiles of the polished member from the rural districts.

 Historical myths

-Since 1881, local myths have grown that various other towns in Colorado were in serious contention to become state capital, among them: Central City, Cripple Creek, Fountain, Golden, Laporte, and Silver Cliff.
+Since 1881, local myths have grown that various other towns in Colorado were in serious contention to become state capital, among them: Central City, Cripple Creek, Fountain, Golden, Laporte, Leadville, and Silver Cliff.
 The town of Cripple Creek was not even in existence until 1892, eleven years after the referendum.

-Internet pages about Central City, Laporte, and Silver Cliff say that not only were those towns in serious contention to be state capital, but that those towns each lost the referendum to Denver by a single vote.
+Webpages about Central City, Laporte, and Silver Cliff have claimed that not only were those towns in serious contention to be the state capital, but that each town lost the referendum to Denver by a single vote.